Baths at Ostia: Forum Baths

 There were several phases of construction for the baths.
 The Forum Baths were initially built during the reigns of Emperor Antoninus Pius c.
-160 C.E. with subsequent additions during the Severan Dynasty (193-225 C.E.), reign of Maxentius and Constantine (306-337 C.E.), and finally during the reign of Theodosius (379-395 C.E.).
-The Baths were constructed in the city center and were the largest of all Ostia baths with a large palaestra south of the main building.
+160 with subsequent additions during the Severan Dynasty (193-225), reign of Maxentius and Constantine (306-337), and finally during the reign of Theodosius (379-395).
+The Baths were constructed in the city centre and were the largest of all Ostia baths with a large palaestra south of the main building.
 The Forum Baths are characteristic of the experimental mode of planning during Hadrianic-Antonine period.
-The structure may have reached 15–17 meters tall, although not as high the remains are still impressive.
+The structure may have reached 15–17 m tall, although not as high the remains are still impressive.
 Along the southern face of the building are the warm rooms of the bathhouse, placed to take advantage of the sun's passive heating.
 Here a modern visitor can see the octagonal sun-bathing room (heliocaminus), an elliptical sweating room (laconicum) two tepidaria and a caldarium with three pools.
 The palaestra was surrounded on three sides by porticos which shaded the entrance to shops.
 Many hairpins were recovered during excavations proving that the baths were used by women.
 It is assumed that this would be at a separate time of day from men, but no clear evidence exists.